Noovolari/leapp/docs/security/zero-knowledge.md

 !!!
 Warning

-    This is implemented  for saving your configuration online in the PRO and TEAM version of Leapp.</br>
+    This is implemented to save your configuration online in the PRO and TEAM versions of Leapp.</br>
-    You don't know about PRO and TEAM versions?
-Check our [roadmap](/roadmap).
+    Don't know yet about the PRO and TEAM versions?
+Check our [roadmap](https://roadmap.leapp.cloud/tabs/4-in-progress).

 !!!
 Info